Man who stole from multiple Kansas Sonics found guilty

 Officers expanded their investigation into Best after the search of his vehicle.

-On April 16, a day before he was stopped, an employee at a Tonganoxie Drive-In reported that someone broke into the restaurant through the front door.
+On April 16, a day before he was stopped, an employee at a Tonganoxie Drive-In reported that someone had broken into the restaurant through the front door.

 Once they got inside, the suspect took two money bags collective containing $6,300.
 A surveillance video showed the vehicle Best was stopped in.